bnrobinson93/jj-signs.nvim/README.md

 })
 ```

-This passes `--repository` to every `jj` invocation, pinning it to the correct workspace.

 ## What It Does Not Do

 - No staging (JJ has no index)
-- No line blame (see `jj annotate`)
-- No diff for arbitrary revisions (use your `jj.nvim` plugin for that)
-- No signs for parent changes — only the current `@`
+- No signs for changes other than `@` vs its parent
-- No virtual text — signcolumn only
+- No hunk-level CLI operations — restore uses the buffer API, diff uses a temp file

 ## Credits